owlbarn/owlbarn.github.io/index.markdown

 ## Sponsors

 We would like to express our sincerest gratitude for our sponsors' generosity.
 The support is critical for Owl's development and maintenance, so the OCaml community can benefit from a strong numerical library.
-If you are interested in sponsorship, please [contact me](mailto:liang@ocaml.xyz) or dontate via [PayPal](https://www.paypal.me/ocaml).
+If you are interested in sponsorship, please [contact me](mailto:liang@ocaml.xyz) or donate via [PayPal](https://www.paypal.me/ocaml).

 <p align="center" width="100%" markdown=1>
 [![image](assets/ahrefs-logo.png){: width="180px" }](https://ahrefs.com/)